Donald Trump's call for 'energy dominance' is likely to run into real-world limits

 Jonathan Elkind, a senior research scholar at Columbia University’s Center on Global Energy Policy, called energy dominance a “deliberately vague concept,” but said, “It's hard to see how (Trump) can push more oil into an already saturated market."

 Trump has promised to bring gasoline prices below $2 a gallon, but experts call that highly unlikely, since crude oil prices would need to drop dramatically to achieve that goal.
-Gas prices averaged $3.07 nationally as of Wednesday, down from $3.25 a year ago.
+Gas prices averaged $3.06 nationally as of Friday, down from $3.25 a year ago, according to AAA.

 Elkind and other experts said they hope the new energy council will move beyond oil to focus on renewable energy such as wind, solar and geothermal power, as well as nuclear.
 None of those energy resources produces greenhouse gas emissions that contribute to climate change.